 If you ask us, a hydration bladder—also known as a hydration reservoir—is the best way to drink water during activity, whether you’re hiking, biking, running, climbing, or skiing.
 Heck, we also think it’s the best way to stay hydrated while driving, writing, reading, and watching TV: In most cases, it’s simply easier to drink from a tube than a water bottle.
 And when loaded into your backpack of choice, a hydration bladder offers hands-free, on-the-go water (or electrolyte drink) whenever you want it.
 All told, we’ve found that this setup allows us to stay much more hydrated than drinking from a water bottle, particularly when we’re on the move.

 Most hydration bladders come in a few different capacities, generally ranging from 1.5 liters to 3 liters.
 While larger-capacity designs are certainly the most versatile, they might not be the runaway choice for everyone: The extra space leads to more bulk, and a half-full load can place the water weight lower rather than spread out along the length of the back.
 Because of this, most will want to opt for the capacity they think they’ll most use.
 The majority of hikers and bikers can get away with a 2-liter bladder, and running-specific designs are often 1.5 liters in capacity.
-And while we don’t often carry 3 liters of water (that’s 6.6 lbs. of added weight!), we often opt for a 3-liter bladder for backpacking trips, as the extra capacity can be helpful when camping away from water sources.
+And while we don’t often carry 3 liters of water (that’s 6.6 lb. of added weight!), we often opt for a 3-liter bladder for backpacking trips, as the extra capacity can be helpful when camping away from water sources.
 To make sure a partially full bladder is slosh-free, simply flip it upside down (so that the water is no longer gathered around the hose port) and suck through the bite valve until you’ve removed all the air.